sangwaboi/Elnine/README.md

 # Elnine

+#all the necessary link:
+quninn is the most famous app for audio erotic literature.

 Clean, scalable React Native audio streaming platform with background playback, real-time backend, and recommendation engine.

 ## 🏗️ Architecture Overview